 - Add the oil and then place all the ribs in the pot.
 Sprinkle with salt and black pepper and cook until the ribs are golden brown on both sides.
 Then press the cancel button.

-- Close and lock the lid and switch the vent to the sealing position.
+- Add the sauerkraut and sprinkle the brown sugar on top.
+Put the Polish kielbasa sausage pieces on top and pour in โ cup water.
+Close and lock the lid and switch the vent to the sealing position.

-- When timer is done, either let vent naturally or turn vent with a quick release.
+- Push the manual button for 15 minutes.
+When timer is done, either let vent naturally or turn vent to the back for a quick pressure release.

 - Open the lid and mix the kraut around a bit.
+Serve as is or with mashed potatoes.

 Nutrition Information: